Aztec architecture: Types of structures

 While rectangular pyramids could be dedicated to a wide range of gods, circular pyramids could only be dedicated to one god, Ehecatl, who represented wind in Aztec culture.

 Urban designers in the Aztec period were known for placing small altars in significant locations.
 Some of these altars were believed to be bases for skull racks used to display victims of sacrifice.
 Others may have been dedicated to female fertility and curing, areas commonly associated with the tzitzimitl deities in Aztec culture.
-Still others may have served as offerings to the god Tezcatlipoca.
+Still, others may have served as offerings to the god Tezcatlipoca.

 Houses were uniform throughout most of the empire, only varying in size and ornamentation.

 The Aztecs built causeways and chinampas in Tenochtitlan due to its location in the Mexico City basin.
+The agricultural innovation of the chinampa was a completely unique structure that used small squares of fertile ground that floated on the water as one of the first historical examples of irrigation techniques as well.

+Additionally, ball courts were a very popular construction of architecture used to play the ancient Mesoamerican ball game.
+Usually the ball court was constructed in a classic "I" shape that was the standard of the game.
+These courts were called tlachtli or tlachco, and the game itself went by the name of ullamaliztli.
+Not only were these courts and the game used for the thrill of sport but also held significant religious value as well.
+Typically, when Aztecs resided in a new settlement construction of a shrine to Huizilopochtli and a ball court directly next to it was among the first things built.

+Due to the fact that the largest major cities such as Tenochtitlan were built upon small islands with marsh-like terrain, these settlements only had so much clean drinking water.
+This led to the construction of Aztec aqueducts used to bring drinking water from freshwater sources and springs to the Aztec settlements.

 Building techniques

 The Aztecs had advanced knowledge of building techniques, and they knew how to adapt their techniques to the local geology and terrain of an area, particularly the soft soil.
 The builders traditionally constructed stone bases for the temples.
 J. A. Joyce writes that "[t]he physical geography of Central America was favorable to the rise of the art of building in stone."
 Some structures, such as the Templo Mayor of Tenochtitlan were constructed on top of many hundreds of support piles to help stabilize the building in the marshy terrain surrounding Tenochtitlan.

 The Aztecs were also known to use gravity to create a running water system, bringing fresh water to the city grid.
 They also employed terracing to enhance agricultural productivity.

 Instead of demolishing old temples and building a new one at the same site, the Aztecs sometimes built over the existing structures, which resulted in larger and more detailed pyramids.
 Some temples have been found to have at least four or five layers.